Mar 1 2017

 A Likely Story Book Club

-Announcing: January’s Book Selection!
+Announcing: March’s Book Selection!

 Akata Witch weaves together a heart-pounding tale of magic, mystery, and finding one’s place in the world.

 Twelve-year-old Sunny lives in Nigeria, but she was born American.
 Her features are African, but she’s albino.
 She’s a terrific athlete, but can’t go out into the sun to play soccer.
 There seems to be no place where she fits in.
 And then she discovers something amazing—she is a “free agent” with latent magical power.
 Soon she’s part of a quartet of magic students, studying the visible and invisible, learning to change reality.
 But will it be enough to help them when they are asked to catch a career criminal who knows magic too?

 READ BELOW for our review of last month’s book, Big Little Lies by Liane Moriarty.

 But FIRST, I wanted to be sure you know we still have spaces available for the March 9-12 retreat at the Oregon Coast!